datacoves/docs/docs/how-tos/airflow/run-adf-pipeline.md

 # Use Microsoft Azure Data Factory Operators

-Using Airflow in Datacoves you can use Microsoft Azure Data Factory Operators to run operations such as running a Data Factory pipeline.
+You can use Airflow in Datacoves to trigger a Microsoft Azure Data Factory pipeline.
 This guide will walk you through this process.

 ## Prerequisites